Screentime Is Making Kids Moody, Crazy, and Lazy

 Children or teens who are “revved up” and prone to rages or—alternatively—who are depressed and apathetic have become disturbingly commonplace.
 Chronically irritable children are often in a state of abnormally high arousal, and may seem “wired and tired.”
 That is, they’re agitated but exhausted.
 Because chronically high arousal levels impact memory and the ability to relate, these kids are also likely to struggle academically and socially.

-At some point, a child with these symptoms may be given a mental-health diagnosis such as major depression, bipolar disorder, or ADHD, and offered corresponding treatments, including therapy and medication.
+At some point, a child with these symptoms may be given a mental health diagnosis such as major depression, bipolar disorder, or ADHD, and offered corresponding treatments, including therapy and medication.
 But often these treatments don’t work very well, and the downward spiral continues.

 Both parents and clinicians may be “barking up the wrong tree.”
 That is, they’re trying to treat what looks like a textbook case of mental disorder, but failing to rule out and address the most common environmental cause of such symptoms—everyday use of electronics.
-Time and again, I’ve realized that regardless of whether there exists any “true” underlying diagnoses, successfully treating a child with mood dysregulation today requires methodically eliminating all electronics use for several weeks—an “electronics fast”—to allow the nervous system to “reset.”
+Time and again, I’ve realized that regardless of whether any “true” underlying diagnoses exist, successfully treating a child with mood dysregulation today requires methodically eliminating all electronics use for several weeks—an “electronics fast”—to allow the nervous system to “reset.”

 If done correctly, this intervention can produce deeper sleep, a brighter and more even mood, better focus and organization, and an increase in physical activity.
 The ability to tolerate stress improves, so meltdowns diminish in both frequency and severity.
 The child begins to enjoy the things they used to, is more drawn to nature, and imaginary or creative play returns.
 In teens and young adults, an increase in self-directed behavior is observed—the exact opposite of apathy and hopelessness.